 During the interview, you’ll want to ask about a time when they had to handle a difficult or awkward situation at work and how they resolved it.
 You can also ask them about their previous working relationships, especially those with managers that might have held them back.

-People who blatantly blame others for their own lack of success or failures will bring that blame culture and mentality into your organisation.
+People who blatantly blame others for their own lack of success or failures are a key warning sign of a bad employee, and it’s likely they will bring that blame culture and mentality into your organisation.

 Getting applicants to complete a behavioural assessment ahead of an interview is a great way to help identify cultural and behavioural areas of potential conflict.

-At SRO we use a fantastic tool called Prism Brain Mapping, that allows you to benchmark the most critical behavioural and cultural elements associated with the job and when candidates complete a questionnaire designed to encourage them to highlight the behaviours that are most critical to them and that motivate them, we get a clear indication of where those areas of potential conflict are.
+At SRO, we use a fantastic tool called Prism Brain Mapping, which allows you to benchmark the most critical behavioural and cultural elements associated with the job.
+When candidates complete a questionnaire designed to highlight behaviours most critical and motivating to them, you get a clear indication of potential areas of conflict.